 Malachi is the firm’s inaugural Chief Diversity Partner.
 Malachi chairs the firm’s Diversity & Inclusion Committee and devotes all of his time as a partner to leading the firm’s efforts to further increase diversity and inclusion through recruiting, retention, and professional advancement.

 Malachi has spent almost his entire career actively recruiting and mentoring diverse attorneys.
 In his current role, he provides strategic leadership and vision to furthering the firm’s core values of diversity and inclusion.
 He focuses much of his effort on firm initiatives such as outreach to diverse student groups at law schools, the firm’s diverse associate sponsorship program, junior partner client development initiatives, support of non-profit organizations that promote the advancement of diverse attorneys, the firm’s diversity speaker series, and firm hosted panel discussions focused on the advancement of women and diverse attorneys.
 In addition to providing high level leadership to advance the firm’s diversity and inclusion, Malachi also works directly with diverse attorneys to ensure their individual development, advancement, and career satisfaction.
 At the same time, Malachi works with individual partners, associates, and firm management to help promote an inclusive environment for all.
 Malachi also works closely with clients and case managers to ensure that client diversity and inclusion goals are supported.
-Malachi currently serves on the Mansfield Rule Advisory Board.
+Malachi previously served as a member of the Board of Trustees of the Lawyers' Committee for Civil Rights Under Law and on the Mansfield Rule Advisory Board.

 Malachi previously concentrated his law practice on criminal defense and general civil litigation.
 His criminal representations included defending a former technology company CEO, a former Cabinet Secretary being prosecuted by an Independent Counsel, a former White House official, and several professional athletes, among others.